Docket: IMM-10661-22

 [30] Section 109 of the IRPA sets out the framework under which the RPD may, on application by the Minister, vacate a positive refugee protection decision:

-[31] Pursuant to section 109 of the IRPA, the RPD has the discretion to vacate a positive refugee determination if it finds that: 1) the decision was obtained through the refugee claimant directly or indirectly misrepresenting or withholding materials facts relevant to their claim; and 2) leaving the misrepresentation aside, the remaining evidence before the panel that decided the refugee claim was insufficient to justify refugee protection (Canada (Public Safety and Emergency Preparedness) v Bafakih, 2022 FCA 18 (Bafakih)).
+[31] Pursuant to section 109 of the IRPA, the RPD has the discretion to vacate a positive refugee determination if it finds that: 1) the decision was obtained through the refugee claimant directly or indirectly misrepresenting or withholding materials facts relevant to their claim; and 2) leaving the misrepresentation aside, the remaining evidence before the panel that decided the refugee claim was insufficient to justify refugee protection (Canada (Public Safety and Emergency Preparedness) v Bafakih, 2022 FCA 18 (“Bafakih”

-[32] Section 98 of the IRPA sets out the framework under which the RPD may exclude an individual from refugee protection: “A person referred to in Section E or F of Article 1 of the Refugee Convention is not a Convention refugee or person in need of protection.”
 Article 1 F(b) of the Convention states that: “The provisions of this Convention shall not apply to any person with respect to whom there are serious reasons for considering that … he has committed a serious non-political crime outside the country of refuge prior to his admission to that country as a refugee.”

-[33] The Supreme Court of Canada has interpreted section 98 to include, generally, crimes with a maximum sentence of ten years or more if committed in Canada.
-They included the example of “drug trafficking” as sufficiently serious to presumptively warrant exclusion for refugee protection (Febles v Canada (Citizenship and Immigration), 2014 SCC 68 at para 62).
-As Justice Aylen found, “when assessing the seriousness of an offence, the RPD must consider the elements of the offence, the mode of prosecution, the penalty prescribed, the facts of the offence and the mitigating and aggravating circumstances underlying the conviction” (Jain v Canada (Citizenship and Immigration), 2023 FC 539 at para 30).
-The Minister must show, on a burden less than the civil standard of balance of probabilities, that there are serious reasons to consider the applicant committed the alleged acts (Abbas v Canada (Citizenship and Immigration), 2019 FC 12 at para 18).
+as sufficiently serious to presumptively warrant exclusion for refugee protection (Febles v Canada (Citizenship and Immigration), 2014 SCC 68 at para 62).
+As Justice Aylen found, “when assessing the seriousness of an offence, the RPD must consider the elements of the offence, the mode of prosecution, the penalty prescribed, the facts of the offence and the mitigating and aggravating circumstances underlying the conviction”

 [34] The Applicants submit that the RPD ignored contradictory evidence and erred in law in vacating the Principal Applicant’s refugee status and excluding him from refugee protection.
 I agree.
 The RPD committed several reviewable errors.

-[35] The Applicants maintain that the RPD erred in ignoring the panel of first instance’s findings concerning the persecutory attack on the Applicants, instead using the Principal Applicant’s misrepresentation to prevent an assessment of the “untainted” evidence that would justify refugee protection.
+evidence that would justify refugee protection.
 On the RPD’s exclusion finding, the Applicants submit that the RPD erred in its treatment of the mitigating circumstances, which tended to rebut the presumption of the seriousness of the Principal Applicant’s offence.
 The Applicants maintain there is ample evidence of severe discrimination against Roma people in the Czech Republic, which corroborated the Principal Applicant’s testimony.
 They contend that, if the Principal Applicant should not have been excluded, the facts he withheld are immaterial, and his status should not have been vacated.

-[36] The Respondent submits that the RPD did not err.
-The Respondent maintains that the RPD, in finding the Principal Applicant to be not credible, was entitled to find the allegations underlying the police report corroborating the attack to be unsound.
-The Respondent disagrees with the Applicants that the RPD did not consider mitigating factors, as the RPD weighed their Roma ethnicity and found there was “no persuasive evidence” supporting the Principal Applicant’s testimony that he sold drugs to provide his partner with them so that she would not suffer withdrawal or due to limited employment access.
+supporting the Principal Applicant’s testimony that he sold drugs to provide his partner with them so that she would not suffer withdrawal or due to limited employment access.
 The Respondent notes that the RPD considered the equivalent potential sentence in Canada, the Principal Applicant’s history of drug trafficking, his admission of a history of criminality, the number of counts included in the Warrant and Notice, and engaged with the Applicants’ submissions in evaluating the Principal Applicant’s circumstances.

 [37] I agree with the Applicants.
 The Principal Applicant has conceded that he withheld the facts surrounding his criminal history in the Czech Republic.
 The question becomes, leaving this misrepresentation aside, whether the remaining evidence before the RPD was insufficient to justify refugee protection (Bafakih at para 2).

-[38] The RPD found that the misrepresentation was “so fundamental that the remaining evidence is thoroughly tainted,” including the Principal Applicant’s testimony and supporting documents provided.
+including the Principal Applicant’s testimony and supporting documents provided.
 These supporting documents include a police report corroborating the Principal Applicant’s testimony about when he was attacked and was subject to racist abuse and a death threat.

-[39] In my view, the RPD erred in concluding that the Principal Applicant’s misrepresentation was such that the remaining evidence was “thoroughly tainted.”
 I find that the reasons disclose that the RPD unduly discarded documentary evidence (namely, the police report) to focus on the plausibility of the Principal Applicant’s testimony, rather than its credibility.
 I further find that this represents the RPD implicitly and thus impermissibly deeming the document to be fraudulent.
 This represents the RPD’s decision stepping outside its legal constraints (Vavilov at paras 99-101).

-[40] The RPD relied upon Kallab v Canada (Citizenship and Immigration), 2019 FC 706 (Kallab) for the proposition that the Principal Applicant’s testimony reflects a “coincidence” without objective corroboration (at paras 188-189).
-But there is objective corroboration: the police report.
-The RPD does not provide any reasons for discarding this evidence other than reliance upon Kallab and the finding that the Principal Applicant’s circumstances in February 2017 amount to “concurrence” (i.e., coincidence).
+(i.e., coincidence).
 In my view, such a finding unduly discounts corroborative, contradictory evidence without providing any reason for discounting it, instead focusing only on that evidence that supports their finding (Cepeda-Gutierrez v Canada (Minister of Citizenship and Immigration), 1998 FC 8667 (CanLII) at para 17).

 [41] Furthermore, the reasons demonstrate that the RPD found the Principal Applicant’s credibility to be damaged vis-à-vis the circumstances surrounding his persecution, questioning the timing of the attack and the police heeding his complaints at the same time he was awaiting re-trial on serious criminal charges, as well as the main reason for fleeing the Czech Republic to protect the Minor Applicant from being taken into foster care.

-[42] However, these reasons impugn the likelihood of the events having occurred, rather than evaluate whether the Principal Applicant was to be believed.
-This is thus evaluating plausibility, not credibility.
-I rely upon my colleague Justice McHaffie’s rulings that implausibility findings are limited to situations where “it is ‘clearly unlikely’ that the events occurred in the asserted manner, based on common sense or the evidentiary record” (Al Dya v Canada (Citizenship and Immigration), 2020 FC 901 (Al Dya) at para 32, citing Zaiter v Canada (Citizenship and immigration), 2019 FC 908 at para 8, Aguilar Zacarias v Canada (Citizenship and Immigration), 2012 FC 1155 at paras 9-10) and that “ [i]f the evidence shows that a particular occurrence never occurs or is clearly unlikely, this may form a reasonable basis for an adverse credibility finding, particularly if there is nothing to explain or corroborate the clearly unlikely occurrence” (Al Dya at para 39).
+) at para 32, citing Zaiter v Canada (Citizenship and immigration), 2019 FC 908 at para 8, Aguilar Zacarias v Canada (Citizenship and Immigration), 2012 FC 1155 at paras 9-10) and that “ [i]f the evidence shows that a particular occurrence never occurs or is clearly unlikely, this may form a reasonable basis for an adverse credibility finding, particularly if there is nothing to explain or corroborate the clearly unlikely occurrence”

 [43] Here, the police report corroborates the Principal Applicant’s testimony.
 The RPD could not challenge this corroboration without explicitly doubting the report’s authenticity.
 The RPD did not make such an explicit finding.
 In my view, the RPD’s skepticism about the Principal Applicant’s version of events was based on implicitly doubting the police report’s authenticity.
-This is an example of a decision-maker impermissibly making a veiled fraudulence finding (Oranye v Canada (Citizenship and Immigration), 2018 FC 390 (Oranye) at para 27.
-Coupled with the misguided reliance upon Kallab above, in my view Al Dya and Oranye show that the RPD unreasonably doubted the plausibility of the Principal Applicant’s testimony and implicitly found the police report to be fraudulent.
-I find that this analysis is not justified in relation to this jurisprudence and therefore unreasonable (Vavilov at paras 99-101).
+This is an example of a decision-maker impermissibly making a veiled fraudulence finding (Oranye v Canada (Citizenship and Immigration), 2018 FC 390 (“Oranye”

 VI.
 Conclusion